esyede/rakit/packages/docs/data/database/magic.md

 $query = DB::table('users');
 ```

-You now have access to the Query Builder for the "users" table and can run operations such as select, insert, update, or delete.
+That gives you a builder for the "users" table, ready to select, insert, update or delete.

 <a id="retrieving-records"></a>
 ## Retrieving Records